tendermint/tendermint/spec/consensus/consensus.md

 Assuming that the external coordination medium and protocol is robust, it follows that forks are less of a concern than [censorship attacks](#censorship-attacks).

+### Canonical vs subjective commit

+We distinguish between "canonical" and "subjective" commits.
+The latter is what each validator sees locally when they decide to commit a block.
+The former is what is included by the proposer of the next block in the `LastCommit` field of the block.
+This is what makes it canonical and ensures everyone agrees on it, even if its different from the first +2/3 votes they saw that caused them to commit a block.
+Each block contains a canonical +2/3 commit for the previous block.